Graph splitting methods: Fixed points and strong convergence for linear subspaces: On the graph splitting framework

 \section{On the graph splitting framework}

-In this section, we provide an explicit expression of the operators given in \cref{eq: JMA,eq: JCA} when they are considered in the context of graph splitting methods, which rely on the following assumptions.
+In this section, we provide an explicit expression of the operators given in \cref{eq: JMA,eq: JCA} when they are considered in the context of graph splitting methods.
+This will allow us to study their sets of fixed points, which will be instrumental in our subsequent analysis of the limit points of the algorithms.
+The design of both operators relies on the following assumptions.

 \begin{assumption} Let $A_1,\ldots,A_n:\Hi\tto\Hi$ be some given maximally monotone operators with $\zer(\sum_{i=1}^nA_i)\neq\emptyset$.
 Let $(G, G')$ be a pair of graphs of order $n\geq 2$ satisfying the following: